Shopify/hydrogen/packages/react/README.md

 Hydrogen UI has a development `umd` build and a production `umd` build.
 Both are meant to be used directly either by `<script src=""></script>` tags in HTML or by `AMD`-compatible loaders.

-If you're using Hydrogen UI as a global through the `<script>` tag, then the components can be accessed through the `hydrogenui` global variable.
+If you're using Hydrogen UI as a global through the `<script>` tag, then the components can be accessed through the `hydrogenreact` global variable.

 ## Enable Storefront API GraphQL autocompletion